hakyimlab/gtex-miscellaneous-processing/README.md

 These can be taken as a starting point to extract GTEx data into convenient text files.

+They can be converted to Parquet columnar databases for fast access using `src/v8/ModelTrainingToParquetV8CRI.sh`

 ## Geuvadis

 `src/geuvadis` contains GEUVADIS data parsing.
 The outputs are mostly used for predicting expression in GEUVADIS data, and comparing said predictions with GEUVADIS measured expression.